RocketChat/docs-old/guides/omnichannel-guides/omnichannel/README.md

 ### GDPR

-If you are a GDPR complaint company and want to allow your visitors to request to remove their data, Rocket.chat allows you to do that for all your incoming chats, as shown below:
+If you are a GDPR compliant company and want to allow your visitors to request to remove their data, Rocket.chat allows you to do that for all your incoming chats, as shown below:

 ![](../../../.gitbook/assets/image%20%2861%29.png)